Axio-Lab/hublab/README.md

    - APIs & Webhooks
    - CRM and other integrations
    - Community

+2. Integrating large language model (LLMs) AI agents to automate abandoned carts reach-outs and outbound sales automation to increase creator sales and aid product distribution.

-2. A telegram bot that allows creators to create their NFT loyalty vouchers, upload their product to `Verxio`, obtain a product link to share and start selling their digital products, and accept instant payment with $BONK (or their preferred SPL token).
+3. A telegram bot that allows creators to create their NFT loyalty vouchers, upload their product to `Verxio`, obtain a product link to share and start selling their digital products, and accept instant payment with $BONK (or their preferred SPL token).

-3. Build out the `Verxio` explore page where users and creator communities can discover products by several creators.
+5. Build out the `Verxio` explore page where users and creator communities can discover products by several creators.

-4. VexList which will be a collaborative social blacklist where users can share and openly dislike products/services they've had bad experiences with both on `Verxio` and generally while getting $BONK incentive rewards.
+6. VexList which will be a collaborative social blacklist where users can share and openly dislike products/services they've had bad experiences with both on `Verxio` and generally while getting $BONK incentive rewards.

-5. We're also looking to allow creators and businesses to integrate `Verxio` on some of the top eCommerce platforms like:
+7. We're also looking to allow creators and businesses to integrate `Verxio` on some of the top eCommerce platforms like:
    - WooCommerce
    - Magento
    - BigCommerce